Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 The attorneys at Pumphrey Law recognize the new trend of viewing those who offer to commit prosecution as victims of the sex trade industry.
 Human trafficking is a serious problem.
 Men and women who engage in the industry as a sex-worker have often been victimized by others in their life for financial reasons.
 The criminal justice system should view the criminal offense from that perspective.

 If you were charged with offering to commit prostitution then contact an experienced criminal defense attorney in Tallahassee, FL, at Pumphrey Law.
-Call for a confidential consultation with an attorney to discuss the criminal charge pending against you and the most effective ways to fight for an outright dismissal.
+Call for a free consultation with an attorney to discuss the criminal charge pending against you and the most effective ways to fight for an outright dismissal.

 Call (850) 681-7777 today.